The Edge of the World Sedona: My Favorite Free Campsite in AZ

 View out of a Tent

-There is one hike to note near the End of the World- AB Young Trail.
+There is one hike to note near the Edge of the World- AB Young Trail.
 This trail actually starts off the 89A in Sedona in the Bootlegger Parking lot and climbs all the way up the canyon- it is HARD!
 If you’re going to be camping on top, you may choose to climb down it too.
 To get there, you’ll go to the road closure fence (where Apple Maps leads to if you type in “East Pocket”) and hike 1/2 mile past there before you start climbing down.
 There is a lookout tower over there too, but you can’t climb it.

 We didn’t hike due to being there for only 1 day, but I would definitely try it next time.
 You can also hike along the rim near your campsite.